ETF Investing Guide 2025: Beginner

 • Ethereum Staking ETFs: Ethereum with staking rewards

-• DeFi ETFs: Decentralized finance protocol exposure
+• DeFi ETFs: decentralised finance protocol exposure

 Crypto vs Traditional ETFs